Softcadbury/softcadbury.github.io/README.md

 ## Decription

-Just a simple blog where I will post some of my discoveries.
+Just a simple blog where I will post some of my discoveries, mostly about .Net.

 ## Development